Fanny Addison Pitt

+Life

-Born in December 1847 in Birmingham, England, Fanny was the eldest daughter of the comedian, Edward Phillips Addison and sister of the actress Carlotta Addison (1849–1914).
+Born in December 1847, in Birmingham, England, Fanny was the eldest daughter of comedian Edward Phillips Addison and sister of actress Carlotta Addison.

-She appeared in 1867 in the Adelphi Theatre London.
+She appeared in 1867 in the Adelphi Theatre in London.
 The next year, she was at the Queen's Theatre, Long Acre in La Vivandière by W. S. Gilbert.
 In 1870, she played Lady Psyche in Gilbert's The Princess.
-In 1881, she was performing in New York.
+In 1881, she performed in New York.

 She died on 7 January 1937.